 R *COCl, R – * Mg – X, *I – Cl, CH3 – *CN, R*–Cl, R*–O

 Although the hydrogen ion has a positive charge, it does not qualify as an electrophile because it has absolute empty orbitals in its outer shell.

 The ammonium ion, on the other hand, does not have any empty orbitals to draw electrons.
 As a result, ammonium ions are not considered electrophiles.

 Did You Know?

-In the presence of superacids, super-electrophiles are characterized as cationic electrophilic reagents with greatly enhanced reactivities.
+In the presence of superacids, super-electrophiles are characterised as cationic electrophilic reagents with greatly enhanced reactivities.
 George A. Olah was the first to identify these compounds.
 By proto-solvation of a cationic electrophile, super-electrophiles form as a doubly electron-deficient super-electrophile.
 When mixed with hydrofluoric acid, a mixture of acetic acid and boron trifluoride can extract a hydride ion from isobutane through the formation of a superacid from BF3 and HF, as Olah discovered.
-The [CH3CO2H3]2+ dication is the responsible reactive intermediate.
+The [CH3CO2H3]2+ dictation is the responsible reactive intermediate.